Find out how areas like sites of special scientific interest are protected.

 Benefits of sites of special scientific interest in England and Wales

-On 23 August a study commissioned by Defra on the Benefits of Sites of Special Scientific Interest in England and Wales was published.
+In June 2011 a study commissioned by Defra on the Benefits of Sites of Special Scientific Interest in England and Wales was published.
 The study explores the range of valuable ecosystem services that our network of SSSIs provide us with.
 It also gives estimates for the monetary value of the benefits derived from protecting biodiversity, which significantly exceed the costs of delivering them.
 This illustrates the importance of valuing the benefits of nature’s services - an approach that the government has committed to through the recently published Natural Environment White Paper.

 The study showed that SSSIs provide a range of ecosystem services, including: